 7. Evaluation Requires a Dedicated Function

 Evaluation must cover schema checks, grounding fidelity, safety tests, reasoning quality, adversarial probing, and drift tracking.
 This work is continuous and specialised.
-It cannot be handled ad‑hoc by developers.
+It cannot be handled ad‑hoc in a compliant way by busy software engineers.

 8. Vendor Models Do Not Remove Responsibility